lldelisle/usefulLDfunctionsGR/README.md

 Functions That I Use Regularly Which depends on GenomicRanges

 ## Installation
-This package depends on GenomicRanges, rtracklayer, usefulLDfunctions, stats, grDevices, utils.
+This package depends on GenomicRanges, rtracklayer, usefulLDfunctions, stats, grDevices, utils, combinat.
-If usefulLDfunctions, and/or GenomicRanges and/or rtracklayer are not installed on your R see Installation of dependencies section.
+If usefulLDfunctions, and/or GenomicRanges and/or rtracklayer and/or combinat are not installed on your R see Installation of dependencies section.

 The easiest way to install usefulLDfunctions is using devtools::install_github() from R:
 ```